 Shoulder arthroscopy may also be used to identify and treat inflammatory conditions like bursitis or tendonitis.
 Our surgeons will carefully assess your situation to determine if arthroscopy might be a good option for you.

 Shoulder pain doesn’t always mean invasive surgery.
-Contact the Orthopaedic Institute of Ohio provides both nonsurgical and surgical care for shoulder injuries of all kinds, including arthroscopic procedures for qualifying patients.
+The Orthopaedic Institute of Ohio provides both nonsurgical and surgical care for shoulder injuries of all kinds, including arthroscopic procedures for qualifying patients.
 Contact us today at 419-222-6622 to find out if shoulder arthroscopy is an option for you.
 We look forward to being of service on your journey back to comfort and full mobility.